Tvya/dogMeasurements/README.md

 Built using :

-React with API from https://thedogapi.com/ for the 1st 3 measurements and the last 3 measuremets is consolidated data
+React with API from https://thedogapi.com/ for the 1st 3 measurements and the last 3 measuremets is data consolidated into a JSON file

 How it works:
 Overall Architecture